jpie726/hacking_fear_book/debuggingfixing_habit_loops.md

 3. Reward: "...then the skill will turn over quicker and easier"

 #####Focus on specific muscles:
 One of the worst corrections I hear constantly is "Go faster or go higher".
 What muscle group do you need to fire to 'go faster'?
-Answer that question and communicate that answer to the athelete.
+Answer that question and communicate that answer to the athlete.

-For the above round off example have them kick their back leg high by actually fire their glutes and hamstrings.
-This should reenforce these muscles fireing during their behavioral routine.
+For the above roundoff example have them kick their back leg high by actually fire their glutes and hamstrings.
+This should reinforce these muscles firing during their behavioral routine.

 ####Blinders:
 Have you ever seen a horse and buggy?
 Most of the time the horse has some weird head gear on that shields their peripheral vision.
 This basically blinds them to anything that is not in front of them.
 This is so that the horse doesn't get spooked or distracted by things that are outside of the area the driver wants them focused on.

 Figuring out what to focus on is only half the battle.
-Keeping your atheles focused on those actions is key.
+Keeping your athletes focused on those actions is key.
 We all have a limited amount of mental processing power.
 We can only focus on so many things at a time.
-The last thing you need are distractions poping up to pull their focus away from the important things.
+The last thing you need are distractions popping up to pull their focus away from the important things.
 Help your athletes keep focused on the variables in their control by creating blinders of your own.

 #####Environment Blinders:
 This one is obvious but important all the same.
 Make sure there are no distractions in the environment.
 No changing variables that are not in your athletes or at least your control.
 For example birthday parties in the gym with little ones running around create a whole new level of visual and audible distractions.
 Not to mention the potential child running through the bottom of the bar as your athlete cast up for a big skill.

-The human element in the enviroment counts too.
-Parents, Sibblings, and Teammates all can be distractions too.
+The human element in the environment counts too.
+Parents, Siblings, and Teammates all can be distractions too.

 Cheering on the athlete in some cases might be a distraction; not for everyone but for some.